Kaiwenkevinz/wish-list/README.md

 # Demo: https://www.mayyourwishescometrue.site

-Frontend is hosted on webserver using Nginx
+Frontend is hosted on Nginx

 Backend is hosted on Heroku